 Section 2.
-Change for 2016
+Change for 2018

-Do not rely only on these change descriptions; this Section is not an official statement of benefits.
-For that, go to Section 5 Benefits.
-Also, we edited and clarified language throughout the brochure; any language change not shown here is a clarification that does not change benefits.
+Do not rely on these change descriptions: this section is not an official statement of benefits.
+For that go to Section 5.
+Benefits.
+Also, we edited and clarified language throughout the brochure; any language changes are shown here is a clarification that does not change benefits.